projectodd/openwhisk-openshift/README.md

     AUTH_SECRET=$(oc get secret whisk.auth -o yaml | grep "system:" | awk '{print $2}' | base64 --decode)
     wsk property set --auth $AUTH_SECRET --apihost $(oc get route/openwhisk --template={{.spec.host}})

+## Persistent data

+If you'd like for data to survive reboots, there's a `persistent-template.yml` that will setup PersistentVolumeClaims.

-## Sensible defaults for larger clusters
+## Sensible defaults for larger persistent clusters

-There are some sensible defaults for larger clusters in [larger.env](larger.env) that you can use like so:
+There are some sensible defaults for larger persistent clusters in [larger.env](larger.env) that you can use like so:

-    oc process -f template.yml --param-file=larger.env | oc create -f -
+    oc process -f persistent-template.yml --param-file=larger.env | oc create -f -

 ## Testing performance with `ab`